AuRobinson/dnd-5e-metagaming/README.md

 >
 > _D&D Player's Handbook; introduction p.
 7_

-Within the rules of 5e, players are told the DC of a spell or save, where an enemy or target's AC is not explicitly mentioned.
+Within the rules of 5e, players are told the DC of a spell or save, where in contrast, an enemy or target's AC is not explicitly mentioned.
+This presentes us with a situation where we only need to identify the chance of success in defence of something, but we need to identify the target's AC to identify that chance of hitting.